gugazimmermann/boinanuvem-frontend/README.md

 - HTTP errors are caught and transformed into `ApiError` instances
 - Status codes are preserved for proper error handling
 - Error responses can be accessed for detailed error information
+- 401 (Unauthorized) responses trigger automatic token refresh
+- Failed token refresh triggers logout and redirect to login

+**Token Management:**
+- Access tokens are automatically included in `Authorization: Bearer <token>` header
+- Refresh tokens are used to obtain new access tokens when expired
+- Token refresh prevents infinite loops with `retryOn401` parameter
+- Callback system allows AuthContext to respond to token refresh events
+- All tokens are cleared on authentication failure

 ### Request/Response Types